solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-Both the control and data plane should be considered in your monitoring activities with alerting setup to notify platform administrators and database adminitrators of issues before or when they start to happen.
+Both the control and data plane should be considered in your monitoring activities with alerting setup to notify platform administrators and database administratorsof issues before or when they start to happen.

 With cloud-based systems, being proactive is a better strategy then being reactive.